Table of contents

 The values we believe in, respect, and continually uphold through our work are knowledge, care, solidarity, professionalism, responsibility, justice, communication, empathy, trust, safety, equality, advocacy, and partnership.

-The basic guideline for the work of nurses, health technicians and caregivers is the Code of Ethics for Nurses and Nurse Assistants of Slovenia, and the Code of Ethics for midwives applies to midwifes
+The basic guideline for the work of nurses is the Code of Ethics for Nurses of Slovenia, and the Code of Ethics for midwives applies to midwives.

 Future

-For the future of nursing and midwifery, always caring for fellow human beings The Nurses and Midwives Association of Slovenia is a professional, non-governmental and non-profit association wih more than 16,000 members – nurses, midwives, and health technicians.
+For the future of nursing and midwifery, always caring for fellow human beings The Nurses and Midwives Association of Slovenia is a professional, non-governmental and non-profit association wih more than 17,000 members – nurses, midwives, and health care assistants.

 The members are organized into 11 regional professional associations (Ljubljana, Maribor, Celje, Pomurje, Ptuj-Ormož, Nova Gorica, Koper, Koroška, Novo mesto, Velenje and Gorenjska) and work across 32 professional groups.
 The Association also supports several working groups.